Nine call center initiatives to consider

 Whether implementing real-time monitoring or post contact analytics, analyzing interactions across channels allows companies to measure and improve the customer experience across 100% of contacts.
 The end result?
 Increased customer satisfaction, reduced customer churn, and an improved customer experience overall.

-Despite the above benefits of using contact analytics in the contact center environment, ContactBabel’s “Inner Circle Guide on Customer Contact Analytics” shows just 24% of organizations have an analytics system in place.
+Despite the above benefits of using contact analytics in the contact center environment, ContactBabel’s Contact Center Decision Maker's Guide shows just 24% of organizations have an analytics system in place.
 To develop a full picture of customer interactions and identify ways to improve agent performance and the customer experience overall, forward-thinking organizations will leverage contact analytics systems and insights in the years to come.

 Subscribe to our monthly e-newsletter to receive the latest on conversation analytics